-• In 2016, the Government of Canada adopted the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP).
+- In 2016, the Government of Canada adopted the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP).
 UNDRIP introduced the concept of the right to Free, Prior, and informed consent as a new consideration for the Crown and resource development proponents.
 More specifically, Article 32.1 of UNDRIP sets the direction that ought to be taken by the Crown and resource companies when consulting with Indigenous Peoples.
-Article 32.1 of UNDRIP states that Indigenous Peoples shall be consulted in good faith through their own representative institutions in order to obtain their free and informed consent prior to the approval of any project affecting the community's lands or resources.

-The purpose of consultation throughout the assessment process is to document and understand how the Project may impact AFN's (and other Indigenous communities') Aboriginal and Treaty rights and interests and collaboratively develop avoidance, mitigation and accommodation measures to address those impacts.
+Article 32.1 of UNDRIP states that Indigenous Peoples shall be consulted in good faith through their own representative institutions in order to obtain their free and informed consent prior to the approval of any project affecting the community's lands or resources. - The purpose of consultation throughout the assessment process is to document and understand how the Project may impact AFN's (and other Indigenous communities') Aboriginal and Treaty rights and interests and collaboratively develop avoidance, mitigation and accommodation measures to address those impacts.
 Consultation requires accessible and frequent updates to allow for meaningful participation and consideration.
-AFN's leadership requires meaningful engagement in order to provide their free, prior and informed consent to the Project.

-- AFN's traditional knowledge and land use (TKLU) information must be considered throughout all phases of the assessment, including but not limited to: the development of spatial and temporal boundaries utilized in the effects assessment; the characterization of baseline conditions; the assessment of adverse effects; the identification of appropriate mitigation and monitoring measures; and characterizing residual effects.
-AFN's TKLU information must be considered in an equal way to western science throughout the process. - AFN will work collaboratively with IAAC/MFFN to develop a confidentiality/sharing agreement to ensure AFN's information is adequately protected while the Impact Assessment can proceed with appropriate information.
-The confidentiality agreement will follow OCAP guidelines. - AFN requests a community-specific consultation plan/process agreement to be developed collaboratively between AFN, IAAC and WFN.
-This plan should include a glossary with agreed upon terms to be defined, including the term 'collaborative approach.' - AFN would like all engagement efforts to seek input from diverse groups within our community, including elders, youth, women and men both on- and off-reserve. - All community meetings should include a community-hired Ojibway translator.
+AFN's leadership requires meaningful engagement in order to provide their free, prior and informed consent to the Project. - The proposed Project is located directly within AFN's traditional territory and AFN community members have extensive use and interests in the area.
+This gives our community a special relationship to the Project.
+AFN's traditional knowledge and land use (TKLU) information must be considered throughout all phases of the assessment, including but not limited to: the development of spatial and temporal boundaries utilized in the effects assessment; the characterization of baseline conditions; the assessment of adverse effects; the identification of appropriate mitigation and monitoring measures; and characterizing residual effects.
+AFN's TKLU information must be considered in an equal way to western science throughout the process. - AFN requests a community-specific consultation plan/process agreement to be developed collaboratively between AFN, IAAC and MFFN.
+This plan should include a glossary with agreed upon terms to be defined, including the term 'collaborative approach.'
+AFN is developing an MOU with MFFN and the contents of this agreement should be reflected within the consultation plan/process agreement. - AFN would like all engagement efforts to seek input from diverse groups within our community, including elders, youth, women and men both on- and off-reserve. - All community meetings should include a community-hired Ojibway translator.
 Funding should be provided to compensate the translator and support the hiring process. - Capacity building activities, discussion and workshops should be provided at the outset of each phase of the Impact Assessment process.
 The Impact Assessment process is new and will take place over several years which underpins an ongoing need for relevant capacity building.
-As capacity and learning around the new Impact Assessment Act increases, AFN may provide more specific feedback regarding activities and engagement approaches for each phase of the process. - At the conclusion of each phase, provide opportunity to provide comments and identify lessons learned to advance into subsequent phases of the impact assessment and future impact assessments in the region.
+As capacity and learning around the new Impact Assessment Act increases, AFN may provide more specific feedback regarding activities and engagement approaches for each phase of the process.

-• Any consultation efforts should reference how the Project fits into the broader Ring of Fire regional development in the area as well as the cumulative impacts affiliated with those developments.
-This objective is best met through a Regional Assessment process.
+- At the conclusion of each phase, provide opportunity to provide comments and identify lessons learned to advance into subsequent phases of the impact assessment and future impact assessments in the region. - Any consultation efforts should reference how the Project fits into the broader Ring of Fire regional development in the area as well as the cumulative impacts affiliated with those developments.
+This objective is best met through a Regional Assessment Process.